Runtime Model

 IMPORTANT

 Turn's core language is deterministic: given a configuration and input sequence, execution is reproducible.
 Non-determinism is quarantined at effect boundaries (call, infer).
-Same inputs → same state transitions.
+Same inputs produce the same state transitions.

 This enables:

-- Debugging: Replay input sequence → reproduce the bug
+- Debugging: Replay the input sequence to reproduce any fault.

 The Universal Loop